-The ECEs quantify the cost of horizontal improvements related to a development, as estimated by the Developer/Permittee's engineer.
+The Engineer's Cost Estimate (ECEs) quantifies the cost of horizontal improvements related to a development, as estimated by the Developer/Permittee's engineer.
 Templates can be found on the City's website.
 All ECEs must be prepared by a PE.
 The City may require the Developer to submit the following three types of ECEs as part of a land use case:

-Public ECE: Outlines the cost of all surface and underground improvements located in existing and proposed public ROW and tracts dedicated to the City, as well as any landscape improvements, onsite or off-site and will be used to determine the amount of collateral required to be posted before release of the development permit in conjunction with the City's PIA.
+Public ECE: Consists of the estimated costs of all surfaces, underground utilities, street cut restoration requirements per the ROW regulations, landscaping, lighting, and other improvements located in existing and proposed public ROW and tracts dedicated to the City, and will be used to determine the amount of collateral required to be posted before release of the development permit in conjunction with the City's PIA.

-Private ECE: Outlines the costs of all site improvements that will serve the project site exclusively and are located on private property.
-These costs include all surface improvements that are not included in the public improvements portion, exclusive of improvements associated with the project's building permit(s) (e.g., foundations, retaining walls, structures, improvements within the building, etc.).
+Private ECE: Consists of the estimated costs of all site improvements that will serve the project site exclusively and are located on private property.
+These costs include all surfaces and underground utilities, landscaping, lighting, and other improvements that are within the private boundary of the property, exclusive of improvements associated with the project's building permit(s) (e.g., foundations, retaining walls, structures, improvements within the building, etc.).

-SEMSWA ECE: Outlines the costs of improvements that are under the jurisdiction of the Southeast Metro Stormwater Authority (SEMSWA) and may be used by SEMSWA for the PIA addendum.
+SEMSWA ECE: Outlines the costs of improvements that are under the jurisdiction of SEMSWA and may be used by SEMSWA for the PIA addendum.
 For more information on this document, please refer to SEMSWA's standards.